-In the unlikely event of a physical assault, call for the School Nurse immediately.
+In the unlikely event of a physical assault, call for the School Nurse immediately and report to the Deputy Head (Pastoral).

-If there is reasonable cause to suspect that a student is suffering or is likely to suffer significant harm, the bullying incident may be treated as a child protection issue.
-In this case, the Deputy Head (Pastoral) / Designated Safeguarding Lead will inform Children's Social Care of the student's local authority.
+If there is reasonable cause to suspect that a student is suffering or is likely to suffer significant harm, the bullying incident may be treated as a Child Protection issue.
+In this case, the Deputy Head (Pastoral) / Designated Safeguarding Lead will inform Children's Services of the student's local authority.

-If the student has a special educational need or disability, the member of staff investigating will inform the Learning Support Co-ordinator / the SENCO and the School Nurse.
+If the student has a special educational need or disability, the member of staff investigating will inform the SENCo and the School Nurse.

-If the bullying involves any of the categories covered by the Equality Act (see page 1), inform the Deputy Head (Pastoral) immediately.
+If the bullying involves any of the categories covered by the Equality Act (see paragraph 1, page 1) inform the Deputy Head (Pastoral) immediately.